jcomeauictx/kybyz/README.md

    ```
  * `gpg --gen-key`, and follow the prompts.

+If you're helping alpha test, each day before running the script you should
+`git pull`.
+This brings in any code changes since the previous attempt.

 ## proof of authorship

 On a platform such as Facebook, proof of authorship is "automatic" in the sense